 No, you cannot kill head lice using a sauna.
+It will not increase your skin temperature to the temperature required to kill head lice.
+Trying to do so is not safe.
 To kill head lice they must be exposed to a consistent temperature of 130°F or higher.
-A sauna will not raise the temperature of your skin to this level.
-Using a sauna to kill head lice is neither effective nor safe.

 Do not use a sauna to try to kill head lice or nits.
 It is not a safe or effective method.
 The temperature required to kill a head lice infection is 130°F.